 Click here to download a full Green Business Fact Sheet PDF (187 KB).

-Located in the heart of Inner Harbor, the National Aquarium, Baltimore, is home to more than 16,000 animals and more than 660 species.
+Located in the heart of Inner Harbor, the National Aquarium, Baltimore, is home to close to 20,000 animals and more than 700 species.

 Click here to download a full Baltimore Venue Fact Sheet PDF (178 KB).